microo8/hmmlab/README.rst

 Now you have a script in ``/usr/bin`` named ``hmmlab``.

-Or on a rpm distibution you can simply download the rpm package in the `downloads <https://github.com/microo8/hmmlab/downloads>`_ section.
+Or on a rpm distibution you can simply download the rpm package in the `dist <https://github.com/microo8/hmmlab/tree/master/dist>`_ section.
 It will install all dependencies.

 You must create a configuration file in ``~/.config/hmmlab.conf`` and it might look like: